syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/Rendering-PDF-pages-using-pdfium.md

 documentation: UG
 ---

-# Rendering PDF pages using pdfium in PDF Viewer Xamarin.Android Platform
+# Rendering PDF pages using pdfium in PDF Viewer Xamarin.Android

 The PdfViewer allows using Pdfium to render the pages of a PDF document, which is a third-party open-source PDF rendering engine.
 By default, the PdfViewer uses native Android PDF rendering.
 However, using the Pdfium rendering engine will overcome the defects in the native Android PDF rendering.